OpenMDAO/OpenMDAO-Framework/openmdao.lib/src/openmdao/lib/components/nastran/README.txt

 There is a secondary mode of operation.
 If you specify a variable that starts with an asterisk (ie, ``%*myvar''), NsatranReplacer will overwrite the variable and keep on overwritting for the length of the value.
 This is useful when you want to insert a value that doesn't correspond to an 8 character wide block.
 The best example is that if you wanted to replace the number in the line ``METHOD 103'', if you tried replacing it with a normal variable, you would either get ``METHOD 1XXXXXXXX'' or ``XXXXXXXX03'' if we insert ``XXXXXXXX''.
 Using overwrite variables, we can insert ``104'' in the expression ``METHOD %*n'' and it will yield ``METHOD 104''.

+The asterisk variables are very useful when replacing variables that aren't in the bulk data section.
+When you want to replace a bulk value (in a card), NastranMaker is much more appropriate since it understands the bulk data format.
+Replacing bulk data with NastranReplacer is highly discouraged.

  * NastranMaker

 This way does not rely on placeholder variables, instead you must give it the keyword, the id, and the fieldnum to change.
 NastranMaker finds the right card to modify and will convert the entire card to long form.
 That way, you get 16 characters to express numbers.
 It also allows you to keep the Nastran input unmodified, instead of littering it with placeholder variables.